windows-admins/winadmins-website-hugo/content/help.md

 Microsoft Partner|Granted to active Microsoft Partners|Contact a server admin for assistance with adding this role Trusted Vendor|Granted to users that are representing a vendor in an official capacity.
 This role also has a number of subroles for specific vendors that have multiple representatives|Contact a server admin for assistance with adding this role
 SysManSquad Staff|Granted to members of the Systems Management Squad (https://sysmansquad.com/)|Contact a server admin for assistance with adding this role
-Helper Roles|Community volunteers providing assistance for various subjects.
-These roles are pingable and are meant to be used for urgent issues|Visit the `#roles` channel to self-assign these roles
 Notification Roles|Used by bots to send notifications in specific channels|Visit the `#roles` channel to self-assign these roles
 Timezone Roles|Flag yourself with one of three timezone regions|Visit the `#roles` channel to self-assign these roles Off-Topic Channel Roles|Grant access to various off-topic private channels|Visit the `#roles` channel to self-assign these roles